dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 ## Run an application including diagnostic tracing support

 By default, EventPipe/DiagnosticServer is controlled using the same set of environment variables used by CoreCLR.
-The single most important one is `DOTNET_DiagnosticPorts` used in order to setup runtime to connect or accept requests from diagnostic tooling.
+The single most important one is `DOTNET_DiagnosticPorts` used to setup runtime to connect or accept requests from diagnostic tooling.
 If not defined, diagnostic server won't startup and it will not be possible to interact with runtime using diagnostic tooling.
 Depending on platform, capabilities and scenarios, the content of `DOTNET_DiagnosticPorts` will look differently.

 Prerequisites when running below diagnostic scenarios: